CTMoney/liri-node-app/README.md

 ![First Call | image]("#") *image*

-  * Summarized Description
+  * Gives a list of options to choose from

 ![First Call | gif]("#") *gif*

-  * Full Description
+  * Not much more to it

 ### Concert This!

 ![Concert This! image]("#") *image*

-  * Summarized Description
+  * Shows Venue Information based on input

 ![Concert This! gif]("#") *gif*

-  * Full Description
+  * Clears the terminal and then pushes ascii art + venue data formatted

 ### Movie This!

 ![Movie This! image]("#") *image*

-  * Summarized Description
+  * Shows Movie Information based on input

 ![Movie This! gif]("#") *gif*

-  * Full Description
+  * Clears the terminal and then pushes ascii art + movie data formatted

 ### Do What It Says!